 Developing a Contemporary Strategy to Serve a Timeless Mission

 The Anti-Defamation League (ADL)’s mission is both enormous and very personal.
 It is the forest, and it is also the trees.
 ADL’s leader, Jonathan Greenblatt, explains: “When I was in college, I interned at the ADL in Boston.
 The work was about changing the world into a more tolerant, accepting place—one person, one interaction at a time.
-Today, my day to day job is essentially the same—to protect the Jewish people and fighting for civil rights for all people.
+Today, my day-to-day job is essentially the same—to protect the Jewish people and to fight for civil rights for all people.
 It’s about trying to do this every day, trying not to get ahead of myself, and making sure that our organization is well positioned to continue to serve effectively in the interest of making the world a better place.”